 Erica Edinger

 Erica is from Wheeling, West Virginia.
-She is a first year student majoring in Biological Sciences while minoring in Chemistry and GIS.
+She is a second-year student majoring in Biological Sciences while minoring in GIS.
 In the future, she would like to work as a field biologist.
 In her spare time, Erica enjoys hiking, reading, sewing, and baking.
-Erica joined the lab in Fall 2022.
-She is part of the First 2 Network and is helping with transcription of the Marshall University Herbarium and learning to do DNA extractions from pollen loads in the lab.
+Erica is part of the First 2 Network and joined the lab in Fall 2022.
+She is helping with transcription of the Marshall University Herbarium and doing DNA extractions from different insects in the lab.

 Lab Alumni: